MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/about.md

 + Enterprise grade security: [SSL/TLS 1.2](security-https.md) and [authentication with AD LDAP or Azure AD](security-authentication.md)

-+ Enable interactive remote code execution in your own session on the R server. @@ADD LINK
++ Enable interactive [remote code execution](remote-execution.md) in your own session on the R server.
 <br>

 ![Operationalization Engine](../media/o16n/about.png)